mmb-carb/ESTA_Documentation/docs/USERS_GUIDE.md

     regions: 1..69

-Or if you wanted to just select one region (say, the Santa Barbara GAI) you could change the available list of regions:
+Or if you wanted to just select one region (say, the San Diego GAI) you could change the available list of regions:

-    regions: 57
+    regions: 38

 Or you can list an arbitrary set of regions (say the 10 counties in the SCAQMD region):